measuring capacity building header

 Monitoring and evaluation (M&E) is crucial to delivering quantifiable capacity building, without them measuring capacity building becomes extremely difficult.
 M&E must be treated as a continuous process of observing, recording, and analysing the impact of capacity building initiatives.
 In agriculture, M&E is crucial for gauging sustainability, and is key to developing strategies that can cope with changing environmental conditions, market demands, and technological advancements.

 In this regard, selecting appropriate objectives and indicators is paramount.
-The foundation of successful M&E lies in what the FAO describe as ‘SMART’ objectives – Specific, Measurable, Achievable, Relevant, and Time-bound.
+The foundation of successful M&E lies in what the FAO describes as ‘SMART’ objectives – Specific, Measurable, Achievable, Relevant, and Time-bound.
 These objectives must be matched with appropriate indicators: quantifiable and qualitative metrics that accurately reflect progress and impact.
 Indicators might range from skill acquisition levels to broader organisational changes.
 For example, when training farmers, a vital indicator could be the proportion of farmers adopting new land management practices.
 Another example could be measuring the level of awareness among farmers and agricultural officers regarding best practices.

 Challenges